flipz357/HIPE-2026/_pages/tasks.md

 Participants must return a classification for each possible `(person, place, relation)` triple using:

-- `true`: strong textual evidence supports the relation
+- `TRUE`: strong textual evidence supports the relation
-- `probable`: plausible inference can be made from context
+- `PROBABLE`: plausible inference can be made from context
-- `false`: no evidence or explicitly contradicted
+- `FALSE`: no evidence or explicitly contradicted

 ---